This post may contain affiliate links. Read our disclosure policy.

 I came across this old recipe in my favorite cookbook and it immediately caught my eye.
 Apple butter is fantastically delicious to bake with (hello there, sweet rolls!)
 It’s genius, but it only makes sense.
 Pumpkin puree is slightly similar in texture to apple butter, so why not switch out the two and create a new flavor of pie?

-I really wasn’t sure how this simple pie was going to turn out, but once I sliced into this custard-like pie I realized how the ingredients were so similar to pumpkin pie.
+I really wasn’t sure how this simple apple butter pie recipe was going to turn out, but once I sliced into the custard-like pie, I realized how the ingredients were so similar to pumpkin pie.
 Switch out the pumpkin puree, add apple butter instead and you have a pie that is full of cinnamony sweet apple flavor.